The billion pound hangover

 With its sights still set on expansion, in 2017 a minority stake in the business was sold to a US private equity firm for a sum that valued BrewDog at £1 billion.

-With this injection of capital came growth targets, governance structures and exit expectations.
+But with this injection of capital came growth targets, governance structures and exit expectations.
 The days of two founders “blowing shit up” were over; they now had a room full of suits to answer to.

 Meanwhile, BrewDog continued to scale aggressively with international breweries, a vast bar estate and supermarket expansion.
 The brand that once defined itself against corporate beer now operated with corporate scale and complexity that it wasn’t set up to manage.